LogtalkDotOrg/logtalk3/README.md

 Logtalk website
 ---------------

-The latest stable release of the Logtalk is always available at:
+The latest stable release of Logtalk is always available at:

 https://logtalk.org/